hsutungyu/AWS-Learning/README.md

 ELB
 DynamoDB
 IAM role for EC2 instance to use DynamoDB
+Elastic Beanstalk to deploy the application directly

 ## python package
 Flask for simple web development
 waitress for web server on EC2 instance
+gunicorn for web server on Elastic Beanstalk

 ## Linux
 tmux for continuously running the web server on EC2 instance